nitzanhen/matrices/Readme.md

 # Matrix operation demos

 This repository contains different implementations of the same small app - a matrix operation calculator.
-Each implementation uses a different stack; the purpose of this is to get a first taste for different tools and frameworks.
+Each implementation uses a different stack.
+The purpose of this is to get a first taste for different tools and frameworks - something more than a "hello world" app, but not so big that it takes weeks to complete.

 Stack aside, the implementations are meant to be practical clones.